uplink-systems/Terraform-Modules/modules/azuread/group/README.md

 #### main.tf: property 'lifecycle'

+Changes to the 'administrative_unit_ids' attribute is ignored via lifecycle parameters to avoid conflicts when administrative unit memberships are also managed via 'azuread_administrative_unit' and/or 'azuread_administrative_unit_member' resource types.
+The lifecycle parameter can be customized if membership is only managed via 'azuread_group' resources.

 Accidentially changing the attribute 'behaviors' forces resource re-creation and therefore a change in code is ignored.
 If attribute shall be changed, delete the old resource and create a new resource explicitly via code.

 ### Variables